🇮🇸 The 100 Best Iceland Waterfalls: Ultimate 2023 Guide

 We have created the most comprehensive and interactive map of the waterfalls in Iceland.
 This includes over 100 locations, photos, and short descriptions for each.

-Each entry has been color-coded based on ease of access.
+Each entry has been colour-coded based on ease of access.

 Green = Easy.
 Yellow = Seasonally difficult.
 Red = Very difficult.